 Boston-based researchers hope to optimize CAR T-cell therapies to target DIPG, aggressive and difficult-to-treat brain tumors, and other tough-to-treat cancers.

 Gene therapy is a way of treating or preventing disease by altering the genetic instructions within an individual’s cells.

 CAR T-cell therapy is a form of immunotherapy that uses specially modified T cells – part of the body’s defense system against disease – to attack cancer.
-CAR T-cell therapy has been approved by the U.S. Food and Drug Administration as standard therapy for some patients with: Aggressive, relapsed and/or refractory diffuse large B cell … Continued
+As of July 2020, CAR T-cell therapy has been approved by the U.S. Food and Drug Administration as standard therapy for: Some adult patients with aggressive non-Hodgkin lymphoma that has relapsed after prior treatments, or has not responded to other therapies … Continued

 “Living” drugs consist of fully functional cells that have been selected and often modified to treat specific diseases, such as cancer.
 CAR T-cell therapy and therapeutic vaccines fall into this category.